Aleksey Sukletin: Murders

 Sukletin killed all his subsequent victims in a similar way.
 He stunned them with a strong blow from the hammer or hit their head against the wall, then in most cases cut the throat (in one case, it was the hammer blow that was fatal).
 After the death of the victim, Sukletin and Shakirova dismembered the corpse and ate the soft tissues.
 Shakirova would then wash the bloody clothes and Sukletin's underwear.
 She did not take part in the killings directly.
 The bones of all subsequent victims were buried in the same place as those of Osetrova.
 Sometimes, Shakirova would keep items from the victims.
-In addition to eating the human meat, Sukletin and Shakirova sold it to their neighbors under the guise of being tenderloin.
-According to the head of the investigative unit of the Tatarstan Prosecutor's Office (later, deputy prosecutor of Tatarstan) Farid Zagidullin, Sukletin's adult victims led an asocial lifestyle: they either engaged in prostitution, were vagrants or were alcoholics.
+In addition to eating the human meat, Sukletin and Shakirova sold it to their neighbours under the guise of being tenderloin.
+According to the head of the investigative unit of the Tatarstan Prosecutor's Office (later, deputy prosecutor of Tatarstan) Farid Zagidullin, Sukletin's adult victims were sex-workers, vagrants, or alcoholics.

-Subsequently, Madina Shakirova recalled that Sukletin looked at women only as possible sources for meat.
+Subsequently, Madina Shakirova recalled that Sukletin looked at women only as possible sources of meat.
 Allegedly, Sukletin had tried to kill her three times.
 She also said:

 In January 1980 (according to other sources, January 1982), Sukletin committed his second murder.
 Together with Shakirova, he met two girls and invited them to celebrate the New Year.
 At night, he killed and ate one of the girls, 22-year-old Tatiana Illarionova.
 He did not harm the second girl, as she seemed too thin for his liking.
 When the surviving girl woke up, Sukletin told her that Ilarionova got up early in the morning and went to Kazan.

-The third victim of the killer was 15 (or 16)-year-old Rezeda Galimova.
+The third victim of the killer was 15 to 16-year-old Rezeda Galimova.
 Sukletin lured the girl to his dacha, saying that he would settle her problems with studies.
 He raped her, and then killed her with two hammer blows to the head.
 The victim begged Shakirova to help her, but she refused.
 Subsequently, Shakirova took the murdered girl's sweater.

 After killing Galimova, Sukletin lured 22-year-old Nadezhda Sityavina to his house.
-He announced to Shakirova that he would now cohabit with Sityavina, even presenting Nadezhda to his mother in Zelenodolsk, and then killed her.
+He killed her after announcing to Shakirova that he would cohabit with Sityavina and presenting Nadezhda to his mother in Zelenodolsk.

 The fifth victim was 19-year-old Natalia Shkolnikova, a colleague of Sityavina.